Visual SciComm Conference 2025

 "I have degrees in Geography with Botany and Zoology, and Graphic Design along with numerous workshops in watercolor, plein air, composition and nature study have honed my skills.
 I use my journal/sketchbook when traveling and recording nature where I find it and have taught/encouraged many.
 I have been a GNSI member for many years and look forward to reconnecting.

-Since much of our time is in front of screens, this is an opportunity for a break with your peers to relax and focus far and wide.
 No pressure, no deadlines, no judgement.
 I will share some techniques and materials to facilitate sketching and offer encouragement to sketch quickly and find the main elements.
-If willing to share we can make copies to collage into a sense of place and memento of the conference.
-If you don’t regularly sketch to keep your hand in, now is your opportunity to take a break and return to your roots.
+If you don’t regularly sketch to keep your hand in, now is your opportunity to take a break during the conference and return to your roots.
 I like sketching for travel, nature, landscapes and recording events.
 While some nature journals can have a finished look this is a quicker sketching opportunity.
-Some sketches can be seen on my website."
+Some of my sketches can be seen on my website. www.francestoppingvisuals.com."